 If you have a personal or small business website that you wish to secure via an SSL/TLS certificate, you can use Let’s Encrypt to do it for free.

 It used to be when you needed web encryption for your website, you had to go to a certificate authority and pay for one.
 What is worse, the certificate would have to be renewed every so often.
-It depends on how many years you paid for in advance.
+It depended upon how many years you paid for in advance.